 Tip: If you are creating an overlap between light and shadow like Levitan did below, make sure you don’t overdo it.
 Otherwise, you risk compromising the integrity of your shadows.

-Below is an example of dappled light painted with watercolors by John Singer Sargent, appropriately named Corfu.
-Light and Shadows.
-An important observation is how Sargent used different colors for the shadows for each plane of the building: light purple/blue for the verticle plane on the right-hand side, warm purple for the left plane, and rich blue for the top plane.
+Below is an example of dappled light painted with watercolors by John Singer Sargent, appropriately named Corfu, Light and Shadows.
+Sargent used different colors for the shadows for each plane of the building: light purple and blue for the verticle plane on the right-hand side, warm purple/brown for the left plane, and rich blue for the top plane.

 Birthday Teacher (below) features a remarkably complex scene depicting a teacher and students having morning tea, all basked under dappled light.